shuwang127/SRCNN_Cpp/README.md

-# SRCNN OpenCV GCC
+# SRCNN_Cpp
-This project was forked from https://github.com/shuwang127/SRCNN_Cpp, An Open source project of **"C++ Implementation of Super-Resolution resizing with Convolutional Neural Network"**.
+This project is an open source project of **"C++ Implementation of Super-Resolution resizing with Convolutional Neural Network"**.
-And this project includes non-OpenCV library name called as ...

 ## latest update
+* Pull request accepted from [SRCNN_OpenCV_GCC](https://github.com/rageworx/SRCNN_OpenCV_GCC), which has been verified in Linux environment with updated OpenCV 4.
+Original reporitory with OpenCV 3 has been archived in [V1.0.0](https://github.com/shuwang127/SRCNN_Cpp/tree/V1.0.0-2015) branch.
+Thanks for the contributions from [rageworx](https://github.com/rageworx).
-* OpenCV4 compatibility updated.
+* OpenCV 4 compatibility updated.
 * Supporting macOS universal binary.

-## non-openCV model, libsrcnn
+## Non-OpenCV models
+OpenCV is too large for specific applications, you may need the following two non-OpenCV models in some cases.
-* **libsrcnn** is a stand-alone library that no dependancy with OpenCV.
-* it is about 4 times more faster than OpenCV model, and currently it was moved to [libsrcnn](https://github.com/rageworx/libsrcnn) repository.
+* **libsrcnn** is a stand-alone non-OpenCV library, with 4 times more faster than OpenCV model: [rageworx/libsrcnn](https://github.com/rageworx/libsrcnn).
-* ~Notice: this project contains old version of libsrcnn.~ removed.

-### Bug Notice
- Original source SRCNN has bug at final merge process, and this source code also got same bug, too.
-Recommend to use my another library based on this project,  [libsrcnn](https://github.com/rageworx/libsrcnn).

-### Discontinued Notice
- This project is currently discontinued, please check new [libsrcnn](https://github.com/rageworx/libsrcnn) repository for more faster, and no need to link to OpenCV.
+* **stb-image-srcnn** is an [stb](https://github.com/nothings/stb)-based non-OpenCV library: [zvezdochiot/stb-image-srcnn](https://github.com/ImageProcessing-ElectronicPublications/stb-image-srcnn).

 ### Introduction
 This is an open source project from original of this: